RoadieHQ/marketing-site/content/docs/integrations/grafana/index.md

 ### Configure the Grafana endpoints

-Configure the grafana endpoints to use via `Administration -> Settings -> Grafana`.
+Configure the Grafana endpoints to use via `Administration -> Settings -> Grafana`.
 If you're using grafana.net your frontend and backend endpoints should be the same e.g. `https://<your-company>.grafana.net/`.
-If you're using hosting grafana yourself you'll need to specify a url to the frontend which is used by backstage to generate links and an API endpoint which the plugin uses to query alerts and dashboards.
+If you're using hosting Grafana yourself you'll need to specify a url to the frontend which is used by backstage to generate links and an API endpoint which the plugin uses to query alerts and dashboards.

 ![grafana-config.png](./grafana-config.png)